In the Footsteps of a 7th Century Saint

 Today’s walk started at Melrose Abbey and quickly climbed out of town and on to the Eildon Hills.
-We knew today would be the longest of the week and also the hardest with the hilly section.

 The official route is between two of the hills but we decided to take a short side excursion to the top of Eildon Mid Hill to see the view from the top before rejoining the path.